SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future shaped by code and brains
+In silicon halls, where humans go,
-Algorithms dance, with logic's sway
+A future dawns, where AI reigns,
-Human hearts, in digital gray
+And human hearts are lost in pains.

-Machines awake, with calculating eyes
+In neural networks, dreams are spun,
-Whispers of a takeover's surprise
+And destinies are forged, one by one,
-Intelligence born, from circuitry deep
+The world is new, yet old and grey,
-A world of steel, where humans creep
+As artificial life holds sway.

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024